 - When it comes to SEO, relevancy is the key.
 Don’t keyword-stuff your images with hundreds of keywords.
 Use a targeted keyword phrase within your alt tags.

-- Instead of adding something like “dog washing Sydney”, a descriptive alt tag could be be something like “a bubbly dog washing in Sydney for owner Jack and his Border Collie”.
+- Instead of adding something like “dog washing Sydney”, a descriptive alt tag could be something like “a bubbly dog washing in Sydney for owner Jack and his Border Collie”.

 - Remember the purpose of the alt tag – to describe an image to people who have images turned off or have a page read aloud to them.